ricardojmendez/Kinect2Remote/README.md

 ## Introduction

-Kinect2Remote is a .Net 4.5 project which connects to the Kinect sensor, handles body messages, packages them and sends over the wire via RabbitMQ to possibly multiple receivers.
+Kinect2Remote is a .Net 4.5 project which connects to the new Kinect for Windows sensor, handles body and gesture messages, packages them and sends over the wire via to a RabbitMQ server, where they can be queried by an arbitrary number of receivers.

 This has multiple uses, including:
 * Displacing heavy GPU computation onto a separate computer.
 Kinect2 can be GPU intensive, and you may want to free up this GPU power for your rendering, displacing any body data filtering and processing to a dedicated machine.
 * Displacing heavy CPU computation onto a separate computer.
-The Kinect2Remote includes a framework for writing body processors to precalculate body-related data, which can then be sent along with the body.
+The Kinect2Remote includes a framework for writing body processors to pre-calculate body-related data, which can then be sent along with the body.
 * Using Kinect data on devices where the Kinect SDK is not supported (such as OSX or Linux).
 * Sending Kinect data to an application where you don't have access to .Net 4.5 (such as Unity)
 * Connecting more devices on a single application than the SDK currently allows.